 - The crowns that the stems emerge from form dense clumps

-- The leaves fall and the shoots die back to leave dead, straw coloured, hollow stalks (a bit like bamboo).
+- The leaves fall and the shoots die back to leave dead, straw coloured, hollow stalks, which look a lot like bamboo stems

 Looking out for Knotweed

 The best time to spot Japanese knotweed is during mid-summer and early autumn.
 During spring, reddish/purple shoots appear from the ground.
 These can grow up to 2cms a day, thus rapidly forming into dense stands of bamboo-like stems that develop green heart- or shield-shaped leaves.

 By early summer the mature Japanese knotweed stems are hollow with purple speckles and can reach up to 3 metres in height.
 The leaf growth alternates on each side of the stem producing an obvious knotweed zigzag pattern.

 The flowers that emerge by late summer are creamy-white in colour, and appear in lengthy cluster/spike formations.
 Japanese knotweed spreads mainly from its underground rhizomes/roots which lie dormant, but alive, over the winter months.
 Knotweed rhizomes (roots) can spread 7 metres outward and 3 metres deep from the visible, aboveground stems.